 The Audio Player Activity allows you to play audio files within the application.

 To add an Audio Player activity to your project: start editing your project and go to the Activities tab.
 Under 'Your App Activities' click the + Add an Activity button and select Audio Player from the list.

 The name for this activity.
-The name will appear on the dashboard and as the activity's title on the action bar.
+The name will appear on the dashboard, toolbar, and navigation drawer.
 It can be whatever you want.
 For example: "Rocking Guitar Solos"

 A few words describing this activity.
-This text may be displayed on the dashboard as a subtitle when it's Show Subtitle Text setting is enabled.
+This subtitle text may be displayed on the dashboard if the dashboard's item style supports it.

 A relative index that controls the order of the activities in your application.
-The position affects where your activity is displayed on the dashboard and in the action bar drop down.
+The position affects where your activity is displayed on the dashboard and navigation drawer.
 You can use any value you want; all that matters is how the value compares to the position indexes of other activities.

 For more information on this setting please read: How to change the order of the icons on the dashboard.